A System F accounting for scalars: Subject reduction

-The following lemma is quite standard in proofs of subject reduction for System $F$ -like systems, and can be found in \cite{Barendregt92lambdacalculi, lambda-calcul}.
-It ensures that when substituting type variables for types, or term variables for terms, in an adequate manner, then the type derived remains valid.
+The following lemma is quite standard in proofs of subject reduction for System $F$-like systems and can be found for example in \cite[prop.~4.1.19]{Barendregt92} and \cite[prop.~8.2 and 8.5]{Krivine90}.
+It ensures that when substituting types for type variables or terms for term variables, in an adequate manner, then the type derived remains valid.